Progress screen removes guesswork

 Slits in the handles of the pot are designed to fit the side handles of the lid.
 Just insert the lid’s side handle into the slit, and it’ll hold it up for you.
 We found this was great for those times when we needed to stir the pot, but there wasn’t room on the kitchen counter to set the lid.

 Features: Pre-programmed settings and delayed start

 Aside from the basic pressure cook, sauté, and slow cook buttons, there are preset programs for poultry, meat/stew, beans/chili, soup/broth, rice, multi-grain, porridge, eggs, yogurt, steam, and cake.
 We tried a few of these preset programs with mixed results.
-A chart in the user guide aims to give you some guidance as to how to customize the setting, but it’s actually not helpful.
+A chart in the user manual guides users on customizing settings, but it's not particularly helpful.

-For example, if we want “Steel-cut oats cooked to perfection!” the chart recommends cooking the oats with the porridge button on “Normal” mode, which equates to 20 minutes at high pressure.
+For example, if we want “steel-cut oats cooked to perfection,” the chart recommends cooking the oats with the porridge button on “Normal” mode, which is equal to 20 minutes at high pressure.
 But the steel-cut oats recipe in the recipe booklet specifies 12 minutes on high using the manual pressure cook button.
 Does the porridge program do something special so that 20 minutes at high pressure works better than 12 minutes?
 Maybe it includes a pre-soak stage?
 We had our doubts but forged ahead with the chart’s recommendation.
 Instead of “perfection,” what we got was soup.